fknfilewalker/xlsl-cpp-interop/README.md

 ```

 ## Share Code
-The only change needed for this to work in HLSL/GLSL is to replace the `in/out/inout` qualifiers with `IREF/OREF/REF`.
+The only change needed for this to work with your existing HLSL/GLSL code is to replace the `in/out/inout` qualifiers with `IREF/OREF/REF`.

 > [glm](https://glm.g-truc.net/) is required for this